Our clinic remains fully open, whilst maintaining a range of precautions against coronavirus.

 Monitoring the ongoing coronavirus situation and acting appropriately will continue to be a priority for us, your assistance in making this work is welcomed.

-Looking after ourselves will help, even with varying degrees of isolation.
-Keeping hydrated and maintaining a healthy diet matter, as does as much exercise as you can safely manage, alongside keeping in regular contact with people, even if remotely.
+Looking after ourselves will help, even if a degree of isolation is needed.
+Keeping hydrated and maintaining a healthy diet matter, as does as much exercise as you can safely manage, alongside keeping in regular contact with people.